Guide - A Costa da Morte, Travelling Through Eastern Route

-The Costa da Morte is a natural paradise in the northwest of Spain, stretching along more than 200 km of coastline where you'll discover some of Galicia's most spectacular natural coastal landscapes.
+A Costa da Morte is a natural paradise in the northwest of Spain, stretching along more than 200 km of coastline where you'll discover some of Galicia's most spectacular natural coastal landscapes.

-Discover the magical Costa da Morte, where you're welcomed to a unique place in Europe that will captivate you!
-It's where its rich history merges with the tranquility and friendliness of its people.
-Enjoy a healing experience, good food, and the art of simple living.
-Enhance your journey with our two recommended routes
+Discover the magical Costa da Morte: we welcome you to a unique European territory that will captivate you!
+A place where rich heritage blends with tranquility and the warmth of its people.
+Here, you can enjoy a restorative experience, savor excellent local cuisine, and embrace the art of simple, good living.

 Caión